-In broad daylight, this finished cake may look a bit boring.
-But once you have it under black lights, you'll get a jaw-dropping cake that positively glows!
+In broad daylight, this cupcake may look a bit boring.
+But once you have it under black lights, you'll get a jaw-dropping dessert that positively glows!

 Alas, there's no magic here — the trick lies in quinine, which is found in tonic water.
 Incorporate it into your buttercream and a glaze to go on top, and soon enough your confection will shine.

 Yield: enough to frost 24 cupcakes, a two-layer 9" cake, or 24 cookies

 Adapted from Recipe Snobs

 - 1 cup butter, softened (or 1 cup shortening)